BLOSSOM1994/Tree-Detection-MaskRCNN/README.md

 Urban greenery plays a vital role in enhancing the quality of life in cities.
 Identifying and cataloging trees is a crucial step toward sustainable urban planning.
 This project leverages Mask R-CNN, a powerful deep learning model, to detect and segment trees in street-view images efficiently.

 ## Dataset
-The dataset used in this study comprises 200 annotated images collected from the 27th Electrical Engineering Conference in Yazd, Iran (ICEE2019).
+The dataset used in this study comprises 200 annotated images collected from the 27th Electrical Engineering Conference in Yazd, Iran.
 The images were preprocessed to sizes of 1024 &times; 1024 and 2048 &times; 2048 to evaluate model performance on different resolutions.

 Example dataset image: